-Haycock Mountain is a 19.6 mile lightly trafficked loop trail located near Quakertown, Pennsylvania.
-The trail is rated as difficult and primarily used for hiking and rock climbing.
+Haycock Mountain is a 1.6 mile lightly trafficked loop trail located near Quakertown, Pennsylvania that features a great forest setting and is rated as difficult.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 Super fun!
 Definitely a hard hike up boulders.
 I did most of it while carrying my smallish pooch in my one arm which was a work out for sure! lots of large rocks which can be slippery when wet or in snow.
 Still loved it, and the graffiti at the top is really cool.

 I was hoping you'd be able to see lake nockamixon from the top, but you can't. still a fun experience! make sure to wear orange if it's hunting season! also while dogs can go, mine was very frightened by the boulders and had difficulty with them

 Fun hike it's really short tho, I wanted more after it was done.
 Don't believe the reviews about it being hard to follow, there are blue arrows everywhere and it's an out and back.
 You go up, then you go down.
 The rocks were super fun!
 Very technical and fun

 Loved it!
 Climbing the boulders was hard, especially for our dog but really beautiful at the top.

 Trail was nice until you get to major boulders.
 Then it's hard to navigate.
 Hard for a beginner like me.
 Got held up in the boulders trying to get out for quite some time.
 But nice view at the top of Lake Nockamixon.
 I had a good time.
 I wouldn't recommend taking very young children.